 Rules and regulations for composting yard materials

-Facilities may compost between 50 and 20,000 cubic yards of yard materials with minimal regulatory requirements.
+Facilities may compost between 50 and 20,000 cubic yards of yard materials with reduced regulatory requirements.
 A prospective site operator must provide site location information to the DNR.
-New or expansion sites accepting more than 1,000 cubic yards of yard materials must request that the DNR conduct an initial site inspection to confirm that the site meets location criteria.
-The one-time fee for an initial inspection for sites handling up to 20,000 cubic yards of yard materials is $550.
+New or expanding sites accepting more than 1,000 cubic yards of yard materials must request that the DNR conduct an initial site inspection to review locational criteria.
+The one-time fee for an initial site inspection is $550.
 Use DNR Form 4400-209 to request an initial site inspection.

-After DNR staff conduct the initial site inspection confirming the site meets the location criteria—for example, not located in a floodplain or too close to neighbors—the prospective operator should complete a Composting Facility Application (link below).
-After the application is reviewed and approved by DNR staff, the DNR will send out a compost facility license application.
+After DNR staff conduct the initial site inspection, the prospective operator should complete a Composting Facility Application (link below).
+After the application is reviewed by DNR staff, the DNR will send out a compost facility license application.

 These sites do not have to submit a formal design and operating plan, but must comply with the minimum design and operation standards described in state rules.
 This includes turning the piles or windrows and taking temperatures.
 A facility must renew its license each year, but there is no fee for a composting license.
 See the links below for more information: